Conservative People's Party (Germany): Participation in government

 The party supported Brüning's center-right policy.
-From March 1930 to May 1932 Gottfried Treviranus served in the government in various ministerial positions, including Minister for the Occupied Territories of the Rhineland and Minister of Transport.
+From March 1930 to May 1932 Gottfried Treviranus served in the government in various ministerial positions, including Minister for the Occupied Territories and Minister of Transport.
 His presence in the cabinet gave the party a weight beyond its tiny representation in parliament, which was just four seats out of 577 after the September 1930 election.
 With Brüning's dismissal in May 1932, Treviranus' tenure as minister also ended, and with it the KVP's participation in political power.
 The KVP did not run in the July 1932 election, the first in which the Nazi Party won the largest number of seats.

 Outside of parliament

 In the period of the presidential cabinets that followed Brüning, the KVP was no longer represented in parliament.
 They reacted to the government of Franz von Papen with wait-and-see skepticism.
 They expected a prolonged era of reaction and were critical of the curtailment of unemployment insurance and of Papen's foreign policy, but they initially welcomed the 1932 Prussian coup d'état, when Reich President Paul von Hindenburg replaced the legal government of the Free State of Prussia by von Papen as Reich Commissioner.

 Initially the party distanced itself from Reich Chancellor Kurt von Schleicher – the last Chancellor before Adolf Hitler – but later, out of necessity, took a more positive stance towards his government.
 Even if they formed no strong ties with him, the party's attitude became more favorable when he returned to Brüning's policies.
 Heinz Dähnhardt, one of the original founders of the KVP, said that Schleicher was the only alternative to Hitler.
 In doing so, he echoed the opinion of the influential German National Association of Commercial Employees, which had previously favored a coalition between the National Socialists and the Centre Party.

 The KVP viewed Adolf Hitler and his program with uncertainty.
 It was not clear to them what a term like "Third Reich" was supposed to mean.
 Even on 18 February 1933, when Hitler was already chancellor, they were still saying that a fascist experiment could not last long and that the only possible form of government for Germany in the future would be an authoritarian state.
 The crisis of the KVP was clearly reflected in the contradictory recommendations that were issued for the Reichstag elections on March 5.
 Some were for the Combat Front Black-White-Red made up of the DNVP and its paramilitary wing the Stahlhelm, and some for the Christian Social People's Service and indirectly also for the National Socialists.

-On 31 March 1933 the KVP folded due to lack of funds, and Heinz Dähnhardt destroyed the party's archives on 1 May 1933.
+On 31 March 1933, the KVP folded due to lack of funds, and Heinz Dähnhardt destroyed the party's archives on 1 May 1933.
 Like all other remaining parties, the KVP was banned by law on 14 July 1933.
-Treviranus fled abroad in mid-1934.
+Treviranus fled abroad in mid-1934, narrowly escaping the Night of the Long Knives.